vippsas/vipps-developers/newsletters/2019-11-newsletter.md

 ## API products: Vipps API

-Vipps has previously had separate API keys for each API product, and a set of API keys were directly linked to one sale unit.
-This meant that customers needed to keep track of multiple API keys, and that access to a new API required a new sale unit.
+Vipps has previously had separate API keys for each API product, and a set of API keys were directly linked to one sales unit.
+This meant that customers needed to keep track of multiple API keys, and that access to a new API required a new sales unit.

 This is no longer the case: The Vipps-API API product give access to all current APIs, and the API keys for the Vipps eCom v1 and v2 APIs have been “upgraded” to include the